Belgium in the Eurovision Song Contest 2013: Artist selection

 On 16 November 2012, RTBF announced that they had selected Roberto Bellarosa to represent Belgium at the Eurovision Song Contest 2013.
 Bellarosa was the winner of the first series of the reality singing competition The Voice Belgique.
 On 20 November 2012, the broadcaster held a press conference where it was revealed that the song he would perform at the contest would be selected through a three-song national selection.

 Eurovision 2013: A vous de choisir la chanson!

 Three songs were selected for the national final from six submitted by Roberto Bellarosa's record company Sony Music Entertainment and were announced on 11 December 2012.
 The final took place on 16 December 2012 at the VivaCité studios in Brussels, hosted by Jean-Louis Lahaye and was broadcast via radio on VivaCité as well as online at the broadcaster's website rtbf.be.
 All three competing songs were performed by Roberto Bellarosa and the combination of results from an expert jury and a public televote selected "Love Kills" as the winning song.
+It is unknown how the other two songs placed as the results from the jury were never announced.